rsms/uilayer/README.md

 ## Building and using

-Either use the precompiled [uilayer.js](https://raw.github.com/rsms/uilayer/master/uilayer.js) JavaScript library or use the Move source files in the "src" directory directly.
+Either use the precompiled [uilayer.js](https://raw.github.com/rsms/uilayer/master/uilayer.js) JavaScript library together with the [Move runtime](http://movelang.org/move-rt.js) or use the [Move](http://movelang.org/) source files in the "src" directory directly.

-You can also build a JavaScript library from the source files (requires move >=0.4.4):
+You can also build a JavaScript library from the source files (requires [move](http://movelang.org/) >=0.4.4):

     move compile -d src -o uilayer.js